Nine Simple Apps That Could Help You Live a More Sustainable Life

 Our appetite for fish is big, and two thirds of the world's fish stocks are either exhausted or have been overfished.
 Whether at a restaurant or the fish monger, how can you do your bit to minimise any further harm?
 Easy!
 The Good Fish Guide app tells you which species of fish are sustainably farmed and which should be avoided.
 A traffic-light system (green, yellow and red) rates fish according to their sustainability level.
 A green (=EAT), yellow (=THINK) or red (=AVOID) dot next to each species' name makes the rating immediately obvious.
 A couple of extra clicks connect you to their website, where information is provided on fisheries and production methods, and advice is given on more sustainable alternatives.
 Available for free for iOS and Android from their website.

-Last in this section, the HawkSpex app is currently still in development and not due to be launched until the end of 2017 – but its MO is pretty intriguing.
+Last in this section, the HawkSpex app is currently only available for business clients and we are still waiting for the consumer version – but its MO is pretty intriguing.
 Scan products with your smartphone (no special technology, packaging or labels required) and the app will tell you exactly what's inside your food, face cream or paint – just to mention a few of the products it will be able to analyse.
 Magic or what?
 By turning your smartphone camera into a light scanner, it’s able to analyse the different elements within the object – with each substance reflecting light in a different way.
 Consumers will therefore have the power to check whether a product really is what it says on the label, e.g. verifying there are no pesticide traces on supposedly organic produce, or hmmm, is that really 100% Arabica coffee I smell?

 EVERYDAY GREEN HABITS